romanejaquez/responsive-ui-flutter-workshop/step_05/instructions.md

 ```

-We'll be  using that styles config class to populate our side bar widget in a minute.
+We'll be  using that styles config helper class to populate our side bar widget in a minute.

 Let's start building the structure on this widget, and start by returning a ```Material``` widget with the following specs: